ShiftLeftSecurity/sast-scan/README.md

 Reports would be produced in the directory specified for `--out_dir`.
 In the above examples, it is set to `reports` which will be a directory under the source code root directory.

 Some of the reports would be converted to a standard called [SARIF](https://sarifweb.azurewebsites.net/).
 Such reports would end with the extension `.sarif`.
-To open and view the sarif files require a viewer such as:
+Opening and viewing sarif files require a viewer such as:

 - Online viewer - http://sarifviewer.azurewebsites.net/
 - VS Code extension - https://marketplace.visualstudio.com/items?itemName=shiftleftsecurity.shiftleft-scan